French Ariel School 2026 : ExoClock training

 Pre-inscription

 If you intend to attend the school, please fill the form below to candidate – the number of participants is strongly limited to ~12 persons.
-A priority will be given to PhD and post-doc in the field of exoplanets, but confirmed research scientists or engineers can apply.
+A priority will be given to motivated master students, PhD and post-doc in the field of exoplanets, but confirmed research scientists or engineers can apply.
 The selection will be announced by the end of February.